 The Association for Quality Education started off as an alliance of parents, principals, governors and teachers who believed that the future of post primary education in Northern Ireland should be based on our excellent secondary and grammar schools.
 It exists to seek to improve the lot of all children in Northern Ireland, not just those with academic gifts.
 Its whole raison d’être is the promotion and provision of quality education for all.
 At a time when the high academic standards of Northern Ireland were seen to be placed in serious jeopardy through the abolition of selection for post-primary education, it fell to AQE to honour the wishes of the majority of parents consulted in the Province and to provide an alternative in place of the abolished 11+ examination.

 In order to preserve the academic standards in Northern Ireland, the Company AQE Ltd was established to run and manage the Common Entrance Assessment (CEA), providing grammar schools in Northern Ireland with a method of maintaining academic selection.

-It has, on a very tight budget, successfully run seven assessment cycles from 2009.
+It has, on a very tight budget, successfully run eleven assessment cycles from 2009.
 Bearing in mind that the PPTC has also run its assessment procedure over the same period, this means that, from September 2016, every pupil in a Northern Irish grammar school will have been selected by means of a so-called ‘unregulated’ assessment.

 The AQE assessments comply with the highest standards of reliability and validity and are an improvement on the old 11 plus in a number of ways, including: